 A: Snikket is a chat service, designed to be as simple and user-friendly as possible, and to provide all the features people have come to expect from modern chat software.
 Snikket is decentralized, which means that it’s made up of a network of independent servers, not a cluster of “cloud” servers controlled exclusively by a single company, as in apps like WhatsApp, Telegram, and Signal.

 We have plans to work on a web client in the near future, and look forward to a native desktop solution as well.
-Until then you may use any other compatible XMPP software to connect to your Snikket account.
+Until then you may use any other compatible XMPP software to connect to your Snikket account on other platforms.

 For more information on our future plans, see our goals.